Bolesław III Wrymouth: Preparations for the Congress

-In February 1134 Soběslav I of Bohemia and dignitaries of King Béla II of Hungary, together with Peter, Bishop of Transylvania, went to Altenburg, where they presented their allegations against the Polish ruler.
+In February 1134, Soběslav I of Bohemia and dignitaries of King Béla II of Hungary, together with Peter, Bishop of Transylvania, went to Altenburg, where they presented their allegations against the Polish ruler.
 They again, as they had two years before, requested the intervention of the Holy Roman Empire.
 Lothair III agreed to arbitrate the various dynastic disputes.

-At the same time Béla II and Prince Volodymyrko of Peremyshl undertook a military expedition against Poland.
+At the same time, Béla II and Prince Volodymyrko of Peremyshl undertook a military expedition against Poland.
 The combined forces occupied Lesser Poland, reaching to Wiślica.
 Shortly after, Bolesław received a summons to the Imperial court at Magdeburg on 26 June 1135.
-He sent deputies in his stead in order to play for time.
+He sent deputies in his stead in order to buy time.
 The emperor sent another delegation and requested his personal appearance on 15 August 1135, this time in Merseburg.
-Bolesław realized that without an agreement with Lothair III he couldn't maintain control over the newly conquered lands on the west side of the Oder and the island of Rügen.
+Bolesław realized that without an agreement with Lothair III, he couldn't maintain control over the newly conquered lands on the west side of the Oder and the island of Rügen.

-Even before the Congress of Merseburg took place, Bolesław persuaded one of ruling dukes of Western Pomerania, Ratibor I, to make an expedition against Denmark, a clear provocation to Emperor Lothair III, as the King of Denmark was a German vassal.
+Even before the Congress of Merseburg took place, Bolesław persuaded one of the ruling dukes of Western Pomerania, Ratibor I, to make an expedition against Denmark, a clear provocation to Emperor Lothair III, as the King of Denmark was a German vassal.
 A Pomeranian fleet of 650 boats (with 44 knights and 2 horses) attacked the rich Norwegian port city of Kungahälla (now Kungälv in Sweden).